iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     Setting Baud Rate

 With the modules set to unique module IDs, and the baud rate set to match the flight controller's, you can now connect your modules to the flight controller.
 To do this, find the flight controller's serial port configured to run the Vertiq IO module, and connect the TX of the serial port to each module's RX port.
 Connect the RX of the serial port to each module's TX port.
 Connect a command ground between the flight controller and each module.
-An example for a quadrotor is shown below, bit if you would like to use fewer motors or more motors you can just add them on the same serial port.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/module_wiring.png
     :align: center